 by the physical properties of the Excimer Laser.
 If you are 20/25,

 I would have to remove less than 2 microns of tissue (approximately

 1/25 of a human hair or 250 molecules.)
 The Excimer Laser cannot

 remove this little amount of tissue precisely.

 the vision to stabilize before being retreated.
+This takes, at minimum,3 months for LASIK and 6 months for PRK.
 You may require

 a mild glasses prescription during this waiting period to see distance.